The ultimate first-time home buyer’s guide

 Surveyor

 You may need to have an up-to-date survey of the property as part of your mortgage application.
-It’s possible that the seller has one for you.
-If not, you can ask your own realtor if they might have access to a previous survey.
-Failing that, you may need to hire a surveyor.
+It’s possible that the seller has one for you, but otherwise you may need to hire a surveyor.

 Appraiser

 Similarly, your mortgage lender may want to have a formal appraisal of the property’s value.
 The appraisal is a determination of the home’s market value.
-If the sale price is significantly higher than the appraisal, the mortgage lender may be wary of financing the full cost.
-In such a case, they’d have problems recovering their investment if the borrower were to default on the mortgage.
+What the mortgage lender wants to see is an appraisal that’s more or less in line with the sale price.
+Lenders typically only offer mortgages based on the home’s appraised value.

 Lawyer